-I’m a psychologist working mostly within the domain of judgment and decision-making.
-In my research I look at a wide-range of topics within this domain focusing in general on how people make decisions, what impacts their choices, and finding ways to improve decision-making.
+I’m a psychologist working mostly in the domain of judgment and decision-making.
+In my research I look at a wide-range of topics focusing, in general, on how people make decisions, what impacts their choices, and finding ways to improve decision-making.
 I tackle these issues using lab or online experiments, applying a mostly quantitative approach to the analysis of behavior.

 I am an assistant professor at Maastricht University’s School of Business and Economics in the Netherlands.
 There, I also teach various courses and supervise both Master and PhD students.
-Currently, I’m teaching a course in Data Analytics for first year Master students.
+Currently, I’m teaching a research methodology course for International Business Master students.

-Lately, I’m interested in how people judge decisions made by algorithmic systems, how people navigate sure loss prospects, and crowd judgments such as the inner crowd effect.
+Lately, I’m interested in how people judge decisions made by algorithmic systems, how people navigate risky prospects, and developing simple algorithms to extract accurate information from crowd judgments.

 PhD in Experimental Psychology, 2017